-In this research, public interest media are used to distinguish the media with which redevelopment organisations, such as Free Press Unlimited, partner as opposed to commedia.
-Generally, these media have a mission that indicates their importance for the and/or for the functioning of a democratic society.
-In the section "Quality control" be can find an explanation of how the independence and public interest mission of the reduced in this research was assured.
+In this research, public interest media are used to distinguish the media with which media development organisations, such as Free Press Unlimited, partner as opposed to commercial media.
+Generally, these media have a mission that indicates their importance for the public, and/or for the functioning of a democratic society.
+In the section "Quality control" below you can find an explanation of how the independence and public interest mission of the media included in this research was assured.